Recruiting Alzheimers Disease Studies in Bethesda

 Alzheimer's disease is a progressive brain disorder that destroys memory, thinking skills, and the ability to carry out daily tasks.
 It is the most common cause of dementia, affecting over 6.7 million Americans age 65 and older.
 The disease is characterized by amyloid-beta plaques and tau tangles in the brain.
 Recent FDA approvals of anti-amyloid antibodies like lecanemab (Leqembi) and donanemab have opened a new era of disease-modifying treatments.
 Clinical trials are now exploring next-generation amyloid-clearing therapies, tau-targeting treatments, anti-inflammatory approaches, and combination strategies.
 Early-stage patients with mild cognitive impairment or early Alzheimer's are frequently sought for enrollment, and many trials now use blood-based biomarkers for screening.

-There are currently 4 alzheimers disease clinical trials recruiting participants in Bethesda, MD.
-These studies are seeking a combined 665 participants.
-Research is being sponsored by Marengo Therapeutics, Inc., National Institute on Deafness and Other Communication Disorders (NIDCD), Major Extremity Trauma Research Consortium and 1 other organizations.
+There are currently 31 alzheimers disease clinical trials recruiting participants in Bethesda, MD.
+These studies are seeking a combined 28,834 participants.
+Research is being sponsored by Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), National Heart, Lung, and Blood Institute (NHLBI), National Cancer Institute (NCI) and 11 other organizations.
 Clinical trial participation is free and participants receive study-related medical care at no cost.

 Alzheimers Disease Clinical Trials in Bethesda — FAQ